๐งญ Topic Cluster Planner

 -

 Apply the AI-engine surfacing checklist.
-For each page in the plan, verify it is structured to be quotable by answer engines (ChatGPT, Perplexity, Google AI Overviews, Gemini): direct-answer paragraph within the first 150 words, explicit entity definitions, short declarative sentences in answer blocks, citation-worthy original data where possible, structured lists the engine can lift cleanly.
+For each page in the plan, verify it is structured to be quotable by answer engines (ChatGPT, Perplexity, Google AI Overviews, Gemini, Microsoft Copilot).
+Per-page checklist: (a) direct-answer paragraph within the first 150 words, (b) explicit entity definitions for all primary entities the page covers, (c) short declarative sentences in answer blocks โ no hedging openers, (d) citation-worthy original data or named third-party stat where possible, (e) structured lists the engine can lift cleanly, (f) AEO target query from step 3 is answered verbatim in the direct-answer block.
+Tag each page PASS / NEEDS REVISION on the checklist.

 -